freeradical13/freeradical13.github.io/index.md

 Facilitated diffusion of other molecules into the cell includes ion channels which create electrochemical graients that let in cations since the cytoplasm is negatively charged.

-In active transport, membrane proteins called ATPase pumps use energy to change a membrane protein's confirmation so that molecules can be moved across their concentration gradients.
+In [active transport][], membrane transport proteins called ATPase pumps use energy to change a membrane protein's conformation so that molecules can be moved up their concentration gradients.

 Endocytosis occurs when the membrane invaginates, creating a pocket into which extracellular material falls into and then the membrane forms around that material, allowing it to be brought inside as a vesicle.
 Exocytosis occurs when a vesicle merges with the membrane and then the material is pushed into the extracellular space.